 Breaking down is frustrating no matter what time of year it is, so it’s important to be prepared.
 That why you need the right breakdown cover for your circumstance.

 Keep an emergency kit in your vehicle, this might include a coat, torch and portable phone charger.
-A full list of emergency items to keep to hand can be found here

 If you break down on a motorway, you can call from an emergency SOS phone and your breakdown provider can call you back on your mobile with any updates if necessary.